Uesugi Kenshin: In popular culture

 The manga Yukibana no Tora by Akiko Higashimura, serialised in Shogakukan's seinen manga magazine Hibana from March 2015 to August 2017, also portrays its main protagonist Kenshin as a woman.
 Tomeo Yagiri's theory, known as the Female Uesugi Kenshin Theory, served as the basis for the portrayal of female versions of Kenshin in popular culture.
 Yagiri proposed that Kenshin was a woman, inspiring various adaptations and interpretations in media.
 Various fictional works have used the femininity theory, portraying Kenshin as female or featuring gender-neutral interpretations.

 Kenshin has been featured in many video games, such as Koei's Samurai Warriors and Warriors Orochi and Capcom's Sengoku Basara series.
 He is a playable character in Pokémon Conquest (Pokémon + Nobunaga's Ambition in Japan), where he is the warlord of Illusio with his partner Pokémon being Gallade and Mewtwo.
 Kenshin also appears in a gender bender parallel universe anime series Battle Girls: Time Paradox.
 A female Kenshin, as Nagao Kagetora, also appears in the mobile game Fate/Grand Order, voiced by actress and singer Nana Mizuki.
-Similarly appearing as a female character, Kenshin is found in the Rance series, most notably in Sengoku Rance.
+Similarly appearing as a female character, Kenshin is found in the mobile game The Battle Cats as an Uber Super Rare in the Sengoku Wargods Vajiras banner and the Rance series, most notably in Sengoku Rance.

 Kenshin was portrayed by Japanese figure skater and two-time Olympic champion Yuzuru Hanyu in his Olympic free skate program Heaven and Earth (天と地と), using the soundtrack of the two taiga dramas Ten to Chi to and Shin Heike Monogatari.
 Hanyu's motivation behind the music choice was his strong resonance with Kenshin's situation as well as his values and approach towards battle.
 The program was debuted in December 2020 at Big Hat arena in Nagano, near the historical location of the fourth Battle of Kawanakajima in 1961.
 It earned Hanyu two of his six titles at the Japan Figure Skating Championships, tying Takeshi Honda's record of most national titles in 50 years.